Russell Crowe: Ambassador of Rome in the world

-On 20 December 2022, Crowe was appointed by the mayor of Rome to be its ambassador of Rome in the world.
+On 20 December 2022, Crowe was appointed by the mayor of Rome to be the city's ambassador in the world.
 On the day of the appointment, Crowe declared that it would be important to host the next FIFA World Cup in Italy.

-In July 2023, on holiday in Italy visiting the archaeological site of Ostia Antica, to please fans of Gladiator, including those who asked about the sequel, Crowe pretended to have a phone conversation with Cicero, servant of Crowe's character Maximus.
-'Max' asks Cicero where the men are, why they have gone away, then says he understands why: "I'm dead...
-It's perfectly understandable."

 Political views

 Crowe has supported the Australian Labor Party (ALP).
 He endorsed former Australian prime minister Julia Gillard in June 2013, and narrated an advertisement for the Labor Party's election campaign in May 2022.
 Crowe has been an outspoken critic of Australia's immigration detention facilities, describing them as "a nation's shame" and "fucking disgraceful".
 In November 2017, Crowe offered to resettle displaced refugees who were held in Australia's offshore detention facility on Manus Island.